JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_extensions.md

 Browse usages inside existing implementations of open-source IntelliJ Platform plugins via [IntelliJ Platform Explorer](https://jb.gg/ipe).

 Alternatively (or when using 3rd party extension points), all available extension points for the specified namespace (`defaultExtensionNs`) can be listed using auto-completion inside the [`<extensions>`](plugin_configuration_file.md#idea-plugin__extensions) block in <path>[plugin.xml](plugin_configuration_file.md)</path>.
-Use <menupath>View | Quick Documentation</menupath> in the lookup list to access more information about the extension point and implementation (if applicable).
+Use <ui-path>View | Quick Documentation</ui-path> in the lookup list to access more information about the extension point and implementation (if applicable).
 See [](explore_api.md) for more information and strategies.

 ## Declaring Extensions

 > Auto-completion, Quick Documentation, and other code insight features are available on extension point tags and attributes.
 >
-{type="tip"}

 1. Add an [`<extensions>`](plugin_configuration_file.md#idea-plugin__extensions) element to your <path>plugin.xml</path> if it's not yet present there.
    Set the `defaultExtensionNs` attribute to one of the following values: